photo: Luigi Pellettieri

 "Throughout the years, I have been playing for her whenever I am at the piano."

 Raymond Erickson, composer, professor of Music, Queens College.

-Steven Glaser, professor, Ohio State University
+Steven Glaser, chair of the piano department, Ohio State University

 "Nadia Reisenberg had a tremendous influence on my musical and technical approach to the piano, and music making in general.
 Her kindness and warmth were evident always.
 I can picture her, as if it were yesterday, sitting at the second piano, facing me and making verbal suggestions while at the same time, quite unconciously, one hand gently brushed the keys..."